cs91chris/flask_response_builder/README.rst

 - Decorator for http response status 201 CREATED
 - Decorator for http response status 204 NO_CONTENT
+- Response based on Accept header of request
+- template_or_json: response based on xhr request
 - Support for case notation checker and converter.
-See ``Case`` class.
+See ``Case`` class

 Quickstart
 ~~~~~~~~~~